ArdCarraigh/Blender_Icon_Generator/README.md

 # Blender_Icon_Generator
 Versatile tool to create icons for games or others.
-Preview in Blender for fine tuning and batch processing with desired settings.
+Fine tune while previewing in Blender and batch process with desired settings.